demetriosoccasional verse

 How could they when they were shut away up here on this remote mountain

-But he, he had seen with his own eyes the devastation and the massacres
+But he has seen with his own eyes, the devastation and the massacres

 He had watched as barefoot shepherds tried to stop the Panzer tanks